MA Popular Music Practice

 Course fees

-Our 12-month masters course is divided into a winter, spring and summer semester, each with a different focus.
-For part-time students, only one module is completed per semester.
+Our 12-month master’s course is divided into a winter, spring and summer trimester, each with a different focus.
+For part-time students, only one module is completed per trimester.
+Please note: module names and structure may be subject to change.

-This module allows you to refine your direction within the contemporary popular music industry.
+This module allows you to refine your direction within the contemporary popular music industries.
 It helps you develop the skills you need to support your continuous reflective professional development within your chosen area of practice.

 This ensures that the development of practical skills is supported alongside building a theoretical understanding of how technological change informs and aids popular music practice.

-This module provides you with the opportunity to produce an extended piece of work that explores your chosen area of practice.
-You are individually supervised by an expert from that field.
+This module gives you the opportunity to produce an extended piece of work that explores your chosen area(s) of practice.

 Any questions?

 For any questions regarding our courses or if you’d like more information on how to apply to BIMM Music Institute, please contact our Enquiries Team on 01273 840 346 or email [email protected].